-Full TitlePhase 2 Study of Zanubrutinib, Obinutuzumab, and Venetoclax in Previously Untreated Patients with Chronic Lymphocytic Leukemia (CLL) and Small Lymphocytic Lymphoma (SLL) and Mantle Cell Lymphoma (MCL)
+Full TitlePhase 2 study of Zanubrutinib, Obinutuzumab, and Venetoclax in Previously Untreated Patients with Chronic Lymphocytic Leukemia (CLL) or Small Lymphocytic Lymphoma (SLL) and Mantle Cell Lymphoma (MCL)

 The purpose of this study is to assess the safety and effectiveness of combination therapy with zanubrutinib, obinutuzumab, and venetoclax in patients newly diagnosed with chronic lymphocytic leukemia (CLL) or small lymphocytic leukemia (SLL).

 Obinutuzumab targets a protein called CD20, which is found on the surface of B cells (the white blood cells that are affected by CLL and SLL).
 Obinutuzumab destroys B-cells by direct killing as well as making them more visible to the immune system, which then attacks and destroys B-cells.

 Venetoclax blocks a protein called Bcl-2 in cancer cells.
 Bcl-2 helps cancer cells survive and resist the effects of cancer treatments.
 By blocking Bcl-2, venetoclax may kill cancer cells and/or make them more vulnerable to the effects of other cancer treatments.
 Zanubrutinib blocks a protein in B-cells called Bruton tyrosine kinase (BTK).
 BTK helps CLL/SLL cells live and grow.
 By blocking BTK, zanubrutinib may slow or stop the activity of CLL/SLL cells.

 Obinutuzumab is given intravenously (by vein), while venetoclax and zanubrutinib are taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: